sanni/cartreader/README.md

 #### Features:
 - Completely stand-alone, does not need a PC to operate (unless for updating firmware)
 - Portable if fitted with battery add-on or suitable power bank
-- Easy to modify open-source code, write your own extensions and share them with the world
+- Easy to modify open-source code, write your own extensions and share them with others

 #### Supported Systems:
 - Reads NES and Famicom cartridges